Os-Shabbar/Automated-Data-Pipeline-API-to-MySQL/README.md

 3. Create a `.env` file using `.env.example`.
 4. Add approved API/database credentials locally.
 5. Run the ETL script.
-6. Review processed records in the MySQL database.
+6. Review processed records in the SQL database.

 > Note: This repository is intended as a portfolio demonstration.
 It uses anonymized field names and mock configuration placeholders.